Contact Us | Search

 The team conducts data collection in the study area (photo courtesy of Dr. Nguyen)

 Development of sustainable forest management and conservation strategies requires an understanding of how the composition and structure of tropical forests change in response to different disturbance regimes and how this affects both species distributions and people living in and near these forests.
 Most forests in Vietnam are affected by land cover change (LCC) resulting from human activities.
-To map and quantify the patterns of LCC, Dr. Nguyen and her team will analyze Landsat satellite images, GIS data, and field inventory data to classify forests by type and disturbance status.
-They will use these maps to stratify their field sampling and assess plant biodiversity among forest types and their changes following different levels of human disturbances (i.e., minor, moderate, and heavy impact).
-Furthermore, they will compare tree composition and structure along different ecological gradients, such as topography.
-By combining remote sensing, field data, and statistical processing, they expect to advance current methods to measure disturbance and biodiversity in the Central Highlands, which are largely based on field inventories.
+To map and quantify the patterns of LCC, Dr. Nguyen and her team analyzed Landsat satellite images, GIS data, and field inventory data to classify forests by type and disturbance status.
+They used these maps to stratify their field sampling and assess plant biodiversity among forest types and their changes following different levels of human disturbances (i.e., minor, moderate, and heavy impact).
+Furthermore, they compared tree composition and structure along different ecological gradients, such as topography.
+By combining remote sensing, field data, and statistical processing, they worked to advance current methods to measure disturbance and biodiversity in the Central Highlands, which are largely based on field inventories.
 However, remotely sensed data is likely insufficient to map rare and endangered species, and hence areas of high conservation value.
-Therefore, the researchers will integrate spatial data with the experience of forestry workers and the indigenous knowledge of local people in the second phase of the project.
-Dr. Huong and her colleagues will collaborate closely with Dr. Radeloff, who will provide expert advice on forest sampling, analysis of vegetation diversity, and the use of remote sensing in ecology and biodiversity.
+Therefore, the researchers integrated spatial data with the experience of forestry workers and the indigenous knowledge of local people in the second phase of the project.
+Dr. Huong and her colleagues collaborated closely with their U.S. partner Dr. Volker Radeloff, who provided expert advice on forest sampling, analysis of vegetation diversity, and the use of remote sensing in ecology and biodiversity.

 Final Summary of Project Activities

-This project, which ended June 30, 2021, achieved its goals with regard to research and capacity building for both team members and staff from stakeholder agencies, production of scientific publications, and strengthening of collaborative linkages with Vietnamese and international research partners.
+This project achieved its goals with regard to research and capacity building for both team members and staff from stakeholder agencies, production of scientific publications, and strengthening of collaborative linkages with Vietnamese and international research partners.

 Outreach and collaborations were very important aspects of the project, and the PI and her team collaborated closely with both professional foresters and local residents, who were involved in many project activities, including discussions of problems related to forest management, participation in forest inventories, and training on relevant technical skills.
 Through these activities, foresters and citizens alike gained a greater understanding of the importance and status of rare and endangered tree species in their local areas, as well as approaches for more effective forest management.
 Through working with the PEER team, they learned how to use inventory tools, design field activities, and collect biophysical data.
 A total of 285 people participated in the project, including undergraduate and graduate students, lecturers from Nong Lam University and Tay Nguyen University, and forestry staff and residents from four provinces in Vietnam’s Central Highlands.
 Prior to the project, forestry staff at various levels in Dak Nong Province lacked any training in using remote sensing and GIS techniques in forest management.
 The PI reports that the training met their expectations and gave them confidence to collect and analyze forest data independently, skills that will be very useful in their fulfilling their forest management responsibilities.
 Three Master’s students and one undergraduate completed their degree requirements based on their work on the PEER project, with two subsequently being hired by provincial forest management agencies and two continuing as members of the PI’s research team.
 Three other PhD students on the project are completing their compulsory courses and beginning their research projects under the PI’s supervision.